JSON Type Definition, aka RFC 8927, is an easy-to-learn, portable, and standardized way to describe the shape of your JSON data.

 Specific validation errors are part of the JTD spec.
 Every implementation returns the same errors.

-Want to add JSON Typedef to an existing system? jtd-infer can generate a schema from examples of your data.
+Want to add JSON Typedef to an existing system?

-Once you have a schema, jtd-fuzz can generate mocks of your data.
-Generate seed data or load-testing workloads with ease.
+can generate mocks of your data.
+Generate seed data or

 JSON Typedef schemas are just plain old JSON, so you can embed them in your organization's JSON (or YAML) custom tools.